 With origins dating back to Roman times, Nijmegen’s long – and somewhat turbulent – history spans well over 2000 years.
 For centuries, through the Roman, Hanseatic and Dutch Revolt eras, Nijmegen was heavily fortified and subjected to numerous attacks and sieges, which restricted the city’s growth.
 It wasn’t until the 19th century – when the largest fortifications were dismantled – that Nijmegen was able to expand and develop into the city you see today.

 Day 6: Düsseldorf, Germany:

-You cruise into Düsseldorf on the final day of your river cruise and disembarkment will begin after breakfast.
-You will be transferred from the quay to the airport for your flight to Dublin.
+You cruise into Düsseldorf on the final day of your river cruise and disembarkment will begin after breakfast and you will have the day at leisure to explore the city.
+You will be transferred to the airport for your evening flight to Dublin.

 Dazzling Düsseldorf – the capital of the North Rhine-Westphalia state – is a vibrant modern metropolis situated on the banks of the beautiful Rhine River.
 A thriving economic centre, this stylish city is one of Germany’s largest, wealthiest and most populated; and renowned for its international media, creative and financial industries, cosmopolitan culture, buzzing nightlife and striking architecture.

 5 Nights accommodation aboard the 4* Brabant, operated by Fred.
 Olsen Cruise Line.
 (See ship info tab for more information on the Brabant)